diodechain/website/cli.md

     The open source CLI uses less resources than a VPN, requires no managed server infrastructure (VPN cloud), and is more secure - it brings the power of the Diode Network to your edge devices.
   buttons:
-  - title: See How The Network Works
+  - title: See how teams are using Diode
     class: btn--blank btn--arrow
-    url: "/solutions/network/"
+    url: "/teams/"
   image:
     src: story/cli-full.webp
     alt: Diode CLI